ApolloAuto/apollo/docs/specs/prerequisite_software_installation_guide.md

 provides to ease Docker installation, which works both for X86_64 and AArch64 platforms.

-## Installing NVIDIA Container Toolkit
+## Installing NVIDIA Container Toolkit for Nvidia GPU

 The NVIDIA Container Toolkit for Docker is required to run Apollo's CUDA based Docker images.